 As I said, it wasn’t just me out there.
 It was me + every friend, coworker and loved one who sent me notes of encouragement before the race, or kept me in their thoughts every second for the long 34 hours that I was out there running for, or believed in me even when I secretly doubted myself.
 I carried that love and support with me every step of the way, and it carried me when the going got tough.

-The rest of the weekend reinforced that point, as with every scheduled group run, hike, or other activity, I had to wave everyone off and stay firmly perched in my chair with my popsicles and gallons of water.
-It was slow going getting fluids back in, even with the IV kickstart, and it took a while before my body stopped rejecting all attempts at food.
+The rest of the weekend reinforced that point, as with every scheduled group run, hike, or other activity, I had to wave everyone off and stay firmly perched in my chair with my popsicles and gallons of electrolytes.
+It was slow going getting fluids back in, even with the IV kick start, and it took a while before my body stopped rejecting all attempts at food.
 I had to learn to ask for help, to be okay with not being the strong one, and to let others see me when I was weak.
-None of these are easy things for me to accept, but I also took a lot away from this experience and still managed to enjoy my time connecting with the awesome attendees and organizers at this event (from my chair).
+None of these are easy things for me to accept, but I also took a lot away from this experience and still managed to enjoy my time connecting with the awesome attendees and organizers at the REI Outessa Summit (from my chair).

-- Shorts – Pearl Izumi (I didn’t change them all race, and they will never smell the same…)
+Shorts – Pearl Izumi (I didn’t change them all race, and they probably need to be burned now)

-- Tops – Under Armour long sleeves, SPF 50
+Tops – Under Armour long sleeve, SPF 50

-- Poles – Black Diamond (whatever those super lightweight ones are called)
+Poles – Black Diamond (whatever those super lightweight carbon ones are called)